 Have you already started your spring garden?
-Getting ahead of the game not only gets you excited for your garden, but it also ensures you will be fully prepared.
+Getting ahead of the game not only gets you excited for your garden but also ensures you will be fully prepared.
 And these DIY greenhouses ideas can help you get ready for the delicate new shoots.

 Many parts of the country have short growing seasons, so it’s especially critical to have your garden planned early on if you live in one of these areas.
 If you plan to start your garden from seeds rather than seedlings, be sure you have your seeds ordered.
 If you don’t know where to get good seeds, check out this list of free gardening catalogs.

 Once you have your plan and seeds in hand, it’s best to start your seeds indoors while it is still winter.
 This allows you to get a jump start on planting and extend your growing season.
-There are lots of green ways to start your seeds indoors in upcycled containers (see some of our favorite ideas) Starting seeds indoors also makes a great project to do with kids if you have them.
+There are lots of green ways to start your seeds indoors in upcycled containers.
+Starting seeds indoors also makes a great project to do with kids.

 Another great way to extend your gardening season is with a greenhouse.
 Many pre-fab greenhouses are available.
 However, the cost can be quite expensive and out of the budget for many people, so most pass on a greenhouse.

 But wait, did you know that you could build your very own greenhouse for a fraction of the cost of purchasing one?
 While that might sound like a daunting task for many, it can be quite simple.